Chia-Network/pool-reference/README.md

 ```

 Please send a message to @sorgente711 on keybase if you have questions about the 9 steps explained above.
 All other questions
-should be send to the #pools channel in keybase.
+should be sent to the #pools channel in keybase.